sbaier1/prometheus-view-proxy/README.md

 ## TODO

-* Proper logging framework
+* Proper leveled logging framework.
+Fatal logs will lead to exit/restarts at the moment.
-* Consider switching to gorilla mux so regex can be used in path specs (and maybe can be captured and used in the routes/queries?)